sunfounder/pico-2w-kit/docs/source/pyproject/iotproject/for_iot.rst

 IoT Projects
 ============================

-This section will walk you through how to get the Pico 2W connected to the network and complete some interesting IoT projects.
+This section will walk you through how to get the Pico 2 W connected to the network and complete some interesting IoT projects.

 But the first step before moving on to this section is to complete **1.
-Get Started** inside :ref:`micropython_user` to complete the installation of the Thonny IDE, install the Micropython firmware for the Raspberry Pi Pico 2W and upload the libraries.
+Get Started** inside :ref:`projects_micropython` to complete the installation of the Thonny IDE, install the Micropython firmware for the Raspberry Pi Pico 2 W and upload the libraries.

 .. toctree::
     :maxdepth: 1